 Infinite games on finite arenas are a popular approach to the synthesis of reactive controllers from logical specifications.
-Originally proposed by Büchi and Landweber in 1969 [7], many variations of this classical framework have been studied, including stochastic games [12], games with partial information [14], games with delays [20], and games over infinite arenas such as pushdown graphs [41] and automatic structures [27, 28].
-Other variations of this framework stem from the desire to synthesize controllers that exhibit certain user-desired properties.
-Examples of such properties range from controllers that need to achieve their task, e.g., reaching a goal, as quickly as possible [8] to controllers that are "robust" or "resilient" with respect to the environment in which they are deployed [3, 26, 4, 21, 25, 36, 37, 38].
-Furthermore, infinite games have a plethora of applications in logic, automata theory and verification beyond the synthesis of reactive controllers.
-In this paper, we are concerned with the synthesis application and study infinite games with so-called unmodeled intermittent disturbances [13] played on configuration graphs of pushdown machines (pushdown graphs).
+Originally proposed by Büchi and Landweber in 1969 [8], many variations of this classical framework have been studied, including stochastic games [11], games with partial information [13], games with delays [21], and games over infinite arenas such as pushdown graphs [37] and automatic structures [26, 27].
+Other variations of this framework stem from the desire to synthesize controllers that exhibit certain, user-desired properties.
+Examples of such properties range from controllers that need to achieve their task, e.g., reaching a goal, as quickly as possible [9] to controllers that are "robust"/"resilient" with respect to the environment in which they are deployed [3, 4, 22, 25, 32, 33, 34].